What should I expect from a tune?

-For advanced or DIY users, we recommend that you purchase an OBDLink Bluetooth LX, MX or MX+ device and TuneECU software via the Google Play Store or TuneECU.FR using an Android device.
-With these tools unit you can upload a custom calibration developed by DNK TuneWorks to your motorcycle.
+For advanced users who wish to perform a self-install of their tune, we recommend you purchase an OBDLink Bluetooth MX+ device and TuneECU software via the developer’s website at TuneECU.FR using an Android device.
+With these tools, you can then upload a custom ECU file calibration developed by DNK TuneWorks to your motorcycle.

 How soon will I receive my tune?

 Will updates also be free?

-If there is a major change to the tune, mapping, or associated data with your tune that requires immediate attention, and updated file will be sent to you.
-For a period of fourteen (14) days after the initial sale, any additional changes, modifications or updates to refine the tune will be available to the primary customer.
+If there is a major change to the tune, mapping, or associated data with your tune that requires immediate attention, an updated file will be sent to you.
+For fourteen (14) days after the initial sale and delivery, any additional changes, modifications, or updates to refine the tune will be available to the primary customer.

-We will not make exceptions due to “life got in the way” or delays for providing feedback or data from customers to refine the tune outside this fourteen (14) day window.
+We will not make exceptions due to “life got in the way” or delays in providing feedback or data from customers to refine the tune outside this fourteen (14) day window.

 Are there discounts or promotions available?

 I need a specialty tune.
 Can you create one?

-Each and every tune is specially created for the customer and vehicle.
-Various modification combos are continuously tested and thus it is vitally important that your full mod list be known, so your tune can be tailored for you.
+Every one of our tunes we create is customized for the customer’s motorcycle and modifications.
+We continuously test various modification combinations and it is vitally important that your full modification list be known and shared to us, so that your tune can be tailored for you and your motorcycle.

 Is there any documentation and support for the tunes?

-There is support available from DNK TuneWorks for a period of fourteen (14) days after the initial purchase and a thirty (30) day order documentation before archival, any support and documentation past this period of time is up to the sole discretion of DNK TuneWorks.
+There is support available from DNK TuneWorks for a period of fourteen (14) days after the initial purchase and a thirty (30) day order documentation before archival, any support and documentation past this period is up to the sole discretion of DNK TuneWorks.

 What is the refund policy?

 We do not accept refunds after delivery of the product to the customer.
-It is up to our discretion based on the circumstances surrounding the request if a refund or other renumeraiton will be issued.
+It is up to our discretion based on the circumstances of the request if a refund or other remuneration will be issued.

 Do you charge sales tax?

 We currently only charge sales to orders being shipped to Maryland.
-Any others shipping to other states are not charged sales tax.
+Tunes shipped to states other than Maryland is not charged sales tax.

 What will a tune do, and won’t do?